-Red Cliffs Nature Trail
+Red Reef Trail

 Short, scenic and fun, this little trail leads from the campground at Red Cliffs Recreation Area into a narrow canyon beside a small stream.
 As you hike, the canyon narrows until it is just a few feet wide and a beautiful little waterfall blocks the trail.
 But it is easy to climb around and the trail continues into the canyon.